fightrovert/rideshare-app-design/README.md

 Project Overview🚀

 	Ride IT is a modern ride-sharing app that provides a seamless and user-friendly experience for individuals seeking convenient transportation solutions.
 The app features intuitive navigation, visually engaging interfaces, and a streamlined user journey.
-Key functionalities include car rentals, ride booking, and easy payment integrations, ensuring a hassle-free mobility experience.
+  	Key functionalities include car rentals, ride booking, and easy payment integrations, ensuring hassle-free mobility experience.